tagohd/mono/Places/Genton/Genton.md

 [Lun]: The song won't play further than 0:02 for me!!!
 Let me hear it!!!!!
 [Sudo]: Here's a [SoundCloud](https://soundcloud.com/tagohd/boringsville-at-night/s-LbVe8duHr3Y?si=f4442dc81e304133a104ef06eaea22bd&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) link.
 Maybe you should download the file again?
 It plays fine for me.

-%%
-sudoMinor:: Included a SoundCloud link, but I also already DMed it to you.
-Maybe try downloading the song again?
-#minorChange #unseenByLun
-%%

 #places #genton #contains-music